ZjohnstonWSU/VerdialWebApp/README.md

+# How to run

+Make sure you have React and Node installed, then in the console of the project's repository, run 'npm run dev'.
+This will start a localhost program with a link that you can view in your browser.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.